Electric Shock Injury Claims

 Can I Make an Electric Shock Injury Claim?

-If you have had an electric shock that has resulted in injury you may be able to make a claim.
-In order to make a claim, the accident must have occurred as a result of somebody else’s negligence.
+If you have had an injury from electric shock, you may be able to make a claim.
+In order to make a claim, however, the electric shock accident must have occurred as a result of somebody else’s negligence.

 The easiest way to check if you are able to make an electric shock injury claim is to get in touch with The Compensation Experts.
-An expert advisor will discuss the details of your case with you.
-They will then determine whether your claim is likely to be successful if pursued.
+An expert advisor will discuss the details of your case with you, before determining whether your claim is likely to be successful.

 What is the Time Limit to Make an Electric Shock Injury Claim?